phuongdmnguyen/ShinyCOplot/README.md

 Website can be accessed here:  https://phuongdmn.shinyapps.io/trackco2nono2/ <br />

 Todo:
-- Change input to checkbox style so users can compare between different stations
+- Add a Date slider so users can select a date & time range they want to plot